 Founder, Executive Director

-Kate is the Founder of Hard Feelings.
-She currently manages the community of practice, oversees operations of the online store, and leads partner relations and communications for the organization.
+Kate is the Founder and Executive Director of Hard Feelings.
+She currently oversees the growth of the community of practice and the online store, and leads partner relations and communications for the organization.
 Kate has been working in the non-profit and community services sector for over 35 years.
 She has worked as a counsellor, program manager, board member, and consultant for a variety of community-based organizations in Toronto.
 Kate completed her MSW at the University of Toronto in 2015.
 She has worked as a counsellor at George Brown College and Toronto Metropolitan University, and is a member of the community of practice at Hard Feelings.

 You can reach Kate at firstname.lastname@example.org